By: Gerhard Wörtche

 Nature of Transactions:

 When considering a career in finance, understanding the distinct paths available in merchant vs investment banking is essential.
+Even though these banks are similar in a lot of ways, their day-to-day life differentiates significantly.
 Here’s a breakdown of the typical career trajectories in both fields:

-Entry-Level Analyst: Many start as analysts, conducting market research, financial odelling, and supporting senior team members in evaluating investment opportunities.
+Entry-Level Analyst: Many start as analysts, conducting market research, financial modelling, and support senior team members in evaluating investment opportunities.
+This stage includes a lot of grunt work and accumulating a lot of professional know-how on the sight.

-Managing Director: The top tier in merchant banking, managing directors are responsible for overall strategy, client acquisition, and significant financial performance.
+Managing Director (MD): The top tier in merchant banking, managing directors are responsible for overall strategy, client acquisition, and significant financial performance.
+This position, while providing high compensation, also generates a lot of anxiety of the “eat-what-you-kill” type, as you are the one responsible for the whole branch’s revenue.

 Vice President: VPs in investment banking manage larger deals and mentor junior staff, playing a pivotal role in the execution of transactions.